Genre: Love Story

 “Hi” she smiled shyly.
 “Hi” he said back – hoping his heartbeat wasn’t visible in his neck.

 “Come on in” she gestured.
 He did.
 It was awkward at first.
 He couldn’t remember being in her house although they had been friends as children.
 The house was a mirror of his.
-Tiny, cosy and as feminine as his was masculine.
+Tiny, cozy and as feminine as his was masculine.
 It seemed like she had removed all traces of Graham except for 2 photos on her TV.

 They sat in the kitchen, drinking tea, nibbling buttery scones with strawberry jam and clotted cream.
-They chatted, shyly at first until they realised that they had 40 years to catch up on.
+They chatted, shyly at first until they realized that they had 40 years to catch up on.
 He told her about his divorce, she spoke about losing Graham 2 years before.
 Timmy couldn’t believe it was that long ago.
 Two little tears ran down her powdered cheek and she brushed them away with the back of her hand.
 He noticed long laugh-lines around her eyes and wrinkles on her hands that weren’t there years before.
 She had taken a lot of time with her appearance.
 Her hair was pulled up to cascade down one side of her lightly made up face.
 She was enchanting.

 Tessa stopped talking and looked down.
-He realised he was staring and blushed.
+He realized he was staring and blushed.
 Picking up his tea he referred to their feud and they laughed.
 “Its been a while since I heard myself laugh” she said.
 “Me too”, Timmy replied.
 The evening passed way too quickly and he didn’t want to leave.
 At the door he gave her a quick hug and they parted ways.
 Both were glowing with a timid happiness.

 They met every Saturday for tea.
 Then Sundays too.
 And Wednesday evenings.
 Eventually they could not keep away from each other.
 The first time they made love was not earth-shattering, but they connected and spent ages cuddling.